Nicola-Russo/Framework-for-smart-grid-security/README.md

 Open Ganache and create a new workspace (ethereum). #### IMPORTANT: port number of workspace must be 8545

+Add project and select truffle-config.js from IoTProvenance folder

 ## 2) Deploy Smart Contracts on Ganache

 Change into the project directory: _cd IoTProvenance/_